neerajanil/Nested.Automapper/README.md

 ####Points to Note

  1. [Key] attribute used to mark primary key columns, you can find this in System.ComponentModel.DataAnnotations.dll and should be applied to all the primary key columns
- 2. An alias has been provided for each of the nested columns which indicates the property within which data must be populated. eg:- [Vehicles.VehicleId] lets Nested.Automapper know that the VehicleId property within the Vehicles Propery of Person should be populated from this column
+ 2. An alias has been provided for each of the nested columns which indicates the property within which data must be populated. eg:- [Vehicles.VehicleId] lets Nested.Automapper know that the VehicleId property within the Vehicles propetry of Person should be populated from this column

 ##Performance Benchmarks